Snorrebroens Pakhus: 1863 merger

 In 1863, the two warehouses came under the same owner.
 An interior renovation merged them into one building.
 The building was listed in 1945.
 The building was converted into apartments by Dissing + Weitling between 1979 and 1987.
 The renovation received an award from Copenhagen Municipality in 1994.

 Architecture

-The exterior has undergone few changes and its origin as two individual warehouses is still clearly visible.
-The building stands on a foundation of sandstone from Bornholm and consists of three storeys and a Mansard roof with two two-storey wall dormers.
+The exterior has undergone few changes, and its origin as two individual warehouses is still clearly visible.
+The building stands on a foundation of sandstone from Bornholm and consists of three storeys and a mansard roof with two two-storey wall dormers.
 Each half of the building has a central row of large, arched opening with shutters, flanked by two rows of arched windows.
-Remains of the hoist is still seen on the dormers.
+Remains of the hoist are still seen on the dormers.